 All of the different sounds above may be removed from the target audio files because they can worsen overall audio quality or impact model prediction.

-How does AI audio processing apply to dementia diagnosis?
+How does AI speech processing apply to dementia diagnosis?

 People with Alzheimer’s disease and dementia specifically have a certain number of communication conditions such as reasoning struggles, focusing problems, and memory loss.
 Impairment in cognition can be spotted during the neuropsychological testing performed on individuals.